Updated August 2026

 What we didn't like

 Meta and TikTok only.
 If you run cross-channel programs on LinkedIn, YouTube, or Google Ads, Atria covers none of that.
 You'll need a separate analytics layer for the rest of your spend, and the cost can stack quickly.
-This is a gap Atria has signaled it wants to close, but as of May 2026 the platform's analytics surface is paid-social-only.
+This is a gap Atria has signaled it wants to close, but as of August 2026 the platform's analytics surface is still paid-social-only.

-Pricing gates out small advertisers. $159/mo for the entry tier is steep if you're spending $5K/month on Meta and TikTok combined — the math doesn't work.
+Pricing gates out small advertisers. $159/mo for the entry tier is steep if you're spending $5K/month on Meta and TikTok combined, the math doesn't work.
 The platform pays for itself when creative testing throughput is the bottleneck, not when the budget is.

 Credit consumption can be opaque.
 If you over-rely on Raya, the 4,000-credit pool on Core depletes faster than you'd expect.
 We'd like to see clearer per-action credit pricing on the public site, and the in-product usage UX could be more prominent.